-Avalanche raised $18 million in a seed fundraising round from VC firms like Andreesen Horowitz and Polychain Capital, which are two of the largest and most influential investors in the blockchain industry.
-They subsequently raised an additional $42 million following their token generation event and public sale of the native AVAX token.
-This $42 million was successfully raised in under 5 hours, showing the high potential of the project even in its earliest days.
+Avalanche raised $18 million in a seed fundraising round from VC firms like Andreessen Horowitz and Polychain Capital, which are two of the largest and most influential investors in the blockchain industry.
+They subsequently raised an additional $42 million in under 5 hours.
+In June 2021, the project raised an additional $230 million via a private sale of AVAX.

 Avalanche launched with the explicit goal of offering a faster, more cost-effective, and overall more efficient network.
 Following this raise, they were ready to begin their journey.
-Since the AVAX token sale in July 2020, Avalanche has continued to climb, topping out at the 16st largest cryptocurrency by market capitalization as of October 2022, with a fully diluted market cap rapidly approaching $17 billion.
+Since the AVAX coin sale in July 2020, Avalanche (AVAX) has continued to remain a highly-valued cryptocurrency.
+As of June 2023, it is the 17th largest crypto by market cap, with a total supply worth around $4.7 billion.
 Many new projects are building on and migrating to the Avalanche blockchain ecosystem, establishing a base of users and applications that can help the network become more pervasive.

 Avalanche is a network that utilizes multiple blockchains, creating each chain as a separate instance of a virtual machine.
 Avalanche supports numerous virtual machines, such as EVM and WASM, with each new blockchain deployed as a subnet of the broader Avalanche network.
 Each subnet has its own validators determining blockchain consensus, allowing for quick transaction validity and easy interactions between complementary subnets.
 This makes Avalanche a network of platforms, with continuously growing new subnets like the ever-expanding heads of a Hydra.

 Avalanche utilizes a Proof-of-Stake (PoS) consensus mechanism that combines features of Nakamoto consensus and Classical consensus to create a novel and potentially superior verification mechanism.
 Through this methodology, Avalanche can achieve decentralization and high scalability while also being energy-efficient and fast, bringing together all of the best available consensus features.
-Avalanche claims that this consensus mechanism allows for transaction finality in under three seconds while also supporting more transactions per second than a centralized ledger like the one used by Visa.
+Avalanche claims that this consensus mechanism allows for an average transaction finality of 0.79 seconds while also supporting more transactions per second than a centralized ledger like the one used by Visa.